-We assemble any relevant DNA stand together, as long as the nucleotide sequence is known.
+We assemble any relevant DNA strand together, as long as the nucleotide sequence is known.
 In this way, we can contemplate creating virtually any well-thought-out DNA vector, so that it will convey the right genetic program to the right living system with the right means of control (e.g. transcription, integration, regulation).

 As your scientific needs are not standard, you may have looked in vain at the standard vector lists of your regular providers.
 However, we can now create those personalized vectors you really need.

 On our dedicated technology page, you will find some examples of how our service might help you.

 Genome editing projects